-C403.3..3 High-limit shutoff.
+C403.3.3.3 High-limit shutoff.
 Air economizers shall be capable of automatically reducing outdoor air intake to the design minimum outdoor air quantity when outdoor air intake will no longer reduce cooling energy usage.
 High-limit shutoff control types for specific climates shall be chosen from Table C403.3.1.1.3(1).
 High-limit shutoff control settings for these control types shall be those specified in Table C403.3.1.1.3(2).

-C403.3..4 Relief of excess outdoor air.
+C403.3.3.4 Relief of excess outdoor air.
 Systems shall be capable of relieving excess outdoor air during air economizer operation to prevent over-pressurizing the building.
 The relief air outlet shall be located to avoid recirculation into the building.

-C403.3.2 Hydronic system controls.
-Hydronic systems of at least 300,000 Btu/h (87,930 W) design output capacity supplying heated and chilled water to comfort conditioning systems shall include controls that meet the requirements of Section C403.4.3.
+C403.3.3.5 Economizer dampers.
+Return, exhaust/relief and outdoor air dampers used in economizers shall comply with Section C403.2.4.3.

+C403.3.4 Water-side conomizers.
+Water-side economizers shall comply with Sections C403.3.4.1 and C403.3.4.2.

+C403.3.4.1 Design capacity.
+Water economizer systems shall be capable of cooling supply air by indirect evaporation and providing up to 100 percent of the expected system cooling load at outdoor air temperatures of not greater than50°F dry-bulb (10°C dry-bulb)/45°F wet-bulb (7.2°C wet-bulb).

+Exception:

+Systems primarily serving computer rooms in which 100 percent of the expected system cooling load at 40°F (4°C) dry bulb/35°F (1.7°C) wet bulb is met with evaporative water economizers.

+Systems primarily serving computer rooms with dry cooler water economizers which satisfy 100 percent of the expected system cooling load at 35°F (1.7°C) dry bulb.

+Systems where dehumidification requirements cannot be met using outdoor air temperatures of 50°F dry-bulb (10°C dry-bulb)/45°F wet-bulb (7.2°C wet-bulb) and where 100 percent of the expected system cooling load at 45°F dry-bulb (7.2°C dry-bulb)/40°F wet-bulb (4.5°C wet-bulb) is met with evaporative water economizers.

+C403.3.4.2 Maximum pressure drop.
+Precooling coils and water-to-water heat exchangers used as part of a water economizer system shall either have a waterside pressure drop of less than 15 feet (4572 mm) of water or a secondary loop shall be created so that the coil or heat exchanger pressure drop is not seen by the circulating pumps when the system is in the normal cooling (noneconomizer) mode.

-C403.4 Complex HVAC systems and equipment (Prescriptive).
-This section applies to HVAC equipment and systems not covered in Section C403.3.
+C403.4 Hydronic and multiple-zone HVAC systems controls and equipment (Prescriptive).
+Hydronic and multiple zone HVAC system controls and equipment shall comply with this section.

 For buildings with a total equipment cooling capacity of 300 tons and above, the equipment shall comply with one of the following: